I’ve Never Opened One

 While I was teaching an essay writing class in Scottsdale, Arizona, one of my students and I got into a conversation after class about the Bible.
 Near the end of our conversation, he asked me, “What does a Bible look like on the inside?
 How is it put together?”
 I discovered that he had not grown up in a Christian family, never attended church, and his present girlfriend was a Wiccan.
 He then stated that although he had seen Bibles sold, he had never taken the time to pick one up and glance though it.
 I invited him out to my car in front of the building, where I had my Bible, I showed it to him, and we spoke for a few minutes.
 At the end of our conversation, I also had a copy of More Than A Carpenter by Josh McDowell, which I gave to him.
 I, unfortunately, never did see him after that, so I don’t know if anything came about as a result of our conversation, but I pray that it did.

 Let’s start with a really basic question, “What is the ‘Bible’?”
 The English word “Bible” literally comes from the Greek word βιβλία (pron. “bib-lee-ah”) in Koine Greek, which literally meaning “books.”
-The Bible is literally not one book, but a collection of 66 books in one collection that has been written over a time span of 1,500 years by a total of 40 different authors, who lived on 3 different continents.
+The Bible is literally not one book, but a collection of 66 books, or more accurately, 47 books and 20 epistles (a particular form of letter) of various lengths, all in one collection that has been written over a time span of 1,500 years by a total of 40 different authors, who lived on 3 different continents.
 And yet, in spite of this, there is one single narrative that flows through its pages from beginning to end.
+Consequently, one could think of the Bible as an “easy-to-carry-around” mini-library.

 |Sociology||Constitutional Law||Social Reform|